What are the Most Common Types of Nursing Home Abuse?

 When a family decides to place a loved one in a nursing facility, it is assumed they will be safe and well taken care of.
 But as the expression goes – never assume.

-While a nursing home is charged with providing compassionate, responsive care for this vulnerable population, some individuals, especially those suffering from mental decline, can become the perfect victim for abuse, largely because they cannot express what is happening to them.
+While a nursing home is charged with providing compassionate, responsive care for this vulnerable population, some individuals, especially those suffering from mental decline, can become the perfect victim for abuse in nursing homes, largely because they cannot express what is happening to them.

 Whether it is the infliction of pain, neglect, sexual, financial, or even mental abuse, it is the height of cruelty to abuse and neglect individuals who have given their whole life to others and now are in a vulnerable position and need care.